-Emma Watson & Chord Overstreet Spotted Making Out 3 Weeks After They Split
+Emma Watson And Chord Overstreet Spotted Making Out 3 Weeks After They Split

 A mere three weeks after their split, Emma Watson and Chord Overstreet put on a big public display of affection when they made out earlier this week.

 People reported that the likely on again couple shared multiple kisses during an outing in Los Angeles on Tuesday.
 In March, the 28-year-old Harry Potter star and the 29-year-old Glee alum started seeing each other casually, and then three weeks ago, People confirmed they split.
-Although they never intended to date long-term, it looks like a three-week break was enough for the two stars who certainly appeared to enjoy each other’s company on their outing.
+Although they never intended to date long-term, it looks like a three-week break was enough for the two stars, who certainly appeared to enjoy each other’s company on their outing.

-Watson wore black capris and a white cropped t-shirt printed with the word “Marchin'” in red with her hair pulled back in a low ponytail, and Overstreet wore ripped black jeans and a black tank top on their stroll through the City of Angels.
+Watson wore black capris and a white cropped T-shirt printed with the word “Marchin'” printed in red.
+Her hair was pulled back in a low ponytail.
+Overstreet wore ripped black jeans and a black tank top on their stroll through the City of Angels.

 According to E!
-News, the pair also took selfies together posing next to vehicles in a parking lot full of Airstream trailers.
+News, the pair also took selfies together, posing next to vehicles in a parking lot full of Airstream trailers.
 After their PDA-filled outing, Watson and Overstreet also went to a movie theater, then to a vegan restaurant, and even a supermarket.

 [CANDIDS] Chord Overstreet & Emma Watson out in LA https://t.co/YCKjZvLIbr pic.twitter.com/l8pdAYScYm